english1234/vstcm/README.md

 - programmable IR remote control buttons
 - extra pots to control X & Y position (to complement the existing X & Y size pots)
 - several power source options: either USB, or external 5V/9V/12V
+- Molex connectors for power and connection to the deflection PCB
 - V3 of the PCB is faster and has a better quality image

 ![testscreen1](http://robinchampion.com/vstcm/testscreen2.jpg)